22 Examples of Customer Retention Strategies That Actually Work

 How can you use subscriptions to achieve growth goals and increase customer retention?

 You don't need to charge a fee for your subscription model in order to gain customer loyalty.
-Providing benefits in the form of exclusive content and events is another way to leverage this approach without spending a ton.
+In my experience, providing benefits in the form of exclusive content and events is another way to leverage this approach without spending a ton.

 If you‘re going to take a page directly from Amazon’s playbook, then make sure you‘re offering something people want.
 This goes back to customer development and understanding your audience’s desires and challenges.